 Your baby may begin its journey to becoming an adorable bundle of love this week, but you still are not technically pregnant.
 You likely ovulated, or released a developed egg, around the end of last week or beginning of this week.

 What happens when you are 3 weeks pregnant?

 As mentioned last week, an LH surge signals the release of an egg, or ovulation, to occur followed by the final phase of the menstrual cycle, the luteal phase.
 The released egg travels into the fallopian tube, hopefully to be met by sperm and fertilized.
-There is a roughly 5-day fertile window, generally about 48 hours before or after ovulation, for this to occur.
+There is a roughly 5-day fertile window, generally lasting until about 24 hours after ovulation, for this to occur.

 Meanwhile, the follicle your baby exited from begins to form the corpus luteum.
 The corpus luteum is an important, but temporary structure that tells your body to begin and continue producing progesterone.
 Progesterone is a hormone that maintains the uterine lining during pregnancy.
 It also will cause your body temperature to rise making it possible to confirm ovulation via body temperature.
 If you don’t become pregnant, the corpus luteum dies after 12 to 14 days, progesterone levels fall and your period will begin.
 If fertilization does occur, it will continue to produce progesterone until the placenta takes over around week 10 of your pregnancy.